scrapy/scrapy/docs/topics/request-response.rst

           ``click_request_data()`` method.
 See `ClientForm`_ homepage for
           more info.
        :type clickdata: dict

+       :param dont_click: If True the form data will be sumbitted without clicking in any element.
+       :type clickdata: bool

        The other parameters of this class method are passed directly to the :class:`FormRequest` constructor.